bgoodr/how-to/python/python_virtualenv_setup/README.md

 You must set the `PYTHON_LATEST` in your environment before executing it, to point to the python executable you have built locally.
-This can a actually be set to `/usr/bin/python` on systems that have a more up-to-date Python (e.g., Ubuntu).
+This can actually be set to `/usr/bin/python` on systems that have a more up-to-date Python (e.g., Ubuntu).

-I could not just use `/usr/bin/python` on the RHEL systems since I am not in control over the version of Python on those systems, but on the Ubuntu systems I use I can control that via.
+I could not just use `/usr/bin/python` on the RHEL systems since I am not in control over the version of Python on those systems, but on the Ubuntu systems I use I can control that via the apt system.

 Usage
 =====